 - The sunflowers we grew were EPIC, and the boys loved them

-- Oscar absolutely loved being involved - try and give him a bed or two of his own in 2020
+- (some of) The kids absolutely loved being involved - try and give them a bed or two of his own in 2020

 - Having the pigs nearby was fun, and they benefited from eating the scraps and weeds